codurance/site/_posts/2016-10-10-visualise-interruptions-with-a-lego-wall.md

 “Business as Usual (BAU)” is the time spent on the ceremonies and the artifacts associated with the development process.
 These include: meetings, creating reports, writing documents, etc.

-The category “Help the PO” encompasses the activities that the development team is asked to do to help the PO prioritise stories (backlog refinement sessions).
+The category “Help the PO” encompasses the activities that the development team is asked to do to help the Product Owner prioritise stories (backlog refinement sessions).
 In fact, these activities should be considered part of the work, but often the development team perceives these activities as interruptions.
-Work is not only about coding, UX design or testing; it should encompass collaboration with the PO because these activities are essential to delivering value.
+Work is not only about coding, UX design or testing; it also involves collaboration with the PO, as these activities are also essential to delivering value.

 ##Materials and preparation